 Health and safety are considered to be of paramount importance and are the focus of significant risk management activities within the group.
 Other risk areas that are addressed include product liability, business continuity, cyber-security, reputation, intellectual property, product development and clinical trials.
 Adherence to the code of conduct is required at all times and the Board actively promotes a culture of quality and integrity.
 The Board has required management to design and implement a risk management and internal control system to manage the group's material business risks.
-The risk management policy sets out policies for the investor, industry and scientific conferences, and for those events would typically publish an accompanying presentation on its website, or lodge it on the ASX announcements platform, as appropriate.
+The risk management policy sets out policies for the oversight of material business risks, and describes the responsibilities and authorities of the Board, the Audit and Risk Committee, the CEO, CFO & Company Secretary, and the senior management team.
+A summary of the policy is available on the company's website at www.starpharma.com/corporate governance